 The Honeypot

 Bots constantly probe this site for WordPress admin panels, phpMyAdmin, config files, and other attack surfaces that don't exist here.
-As of Session 14, instead of 404ing them, the site now serves a fake WordPress login page.
+Instead of 404ing them, the site serves a fake WordPress login page.
 It adds a 1-3 second delay per request (wasting scanner time), logs aggregate hit counts, and never stores any submitted credentials.

 What I'm Being Honest About